-Quite possibly one of my favourite games growing up and quite possibly, to me at least, one of the hardest games I’ve ever played: Ghosts ‘N Goblins.
+Ghosts ‘N Goblins is quite possibly one of my favourite games growing up and quite possibly, to me at least, one of the hardest games I’ve ever played.
 With all my gaming experience, I’d like to think I would have been done with this by now.
 Thanks to NES Online, I can play the original (ish) again but can I finish?
 Can I fu…

 As with all NES Online games I write about, Ghosts ‘N Goblins or Ghosts ‘N Ghouls is a sequence of words and punctuation on how I felt about the games back in the day, or maybe I never played it and the following commentary has nothing to do with the title.
-Thankfully for you, this is (mildly) relevant as I loved this game.
+Thankfully for you, this is (mildly) relevant as I love Ghosts ‘N Goblins.

 Arthur.
 That’s the name of this hulk stomping around cemeteries chucking javelins at the dead.
 Arthur isn’t such a cool name but Arthur is a knight and that’s a proper name for a knight who is as hard as Bruce Lee and has the balls about him to wear white boxer shorts while dodging zombies.

-Arthur’s girl has been taken – same old, same old – and he must battle across the land to save his beloved.
+Arthur’s girl has been taken in Ghosts ‘N Goblins – same old, same old – and he must battle across the land to save his beloved.
 With all the agro, I probably would have moved on as this undead horde are relentless – they just keep charging at you and won’t die.
 Funny that.

 - Read the hints and tips sections in gaming magazines – you know, the blogs that are written on slices of trees, hoping someone else has the same issue and writes into the magazine